piguy79/GalCon/README.md

 9. Game screen enhancements
  1. New ship selection dialog with slider to select # of ships
  2. Move bar - Show all moves in progress, with touch to highlight move on screen
+ 3. Show users battle results on round end
  2. Asteroid game type
  3. Black hole game type
-1. Security
+10. Security
-2. Heroku scaling?
+11. Heroku scaling?
 How many users do we expect to fit on a node.
-3. Graceful error handling
+12. Graceful error handling
-4. iOS?
+13. iOS?
-5. Sounds (and music?)
+14. Sounds (and music?)

 Heroku
 ----